 Graduate Dean's Research and Creative Activities Assistantships

-The RCA Assistantship award provides support for the Fall 2023 and Spring 2024 semesters.
-It includes one course tuition waiver per semester and a stipend of $300 per month for 10 hours per week of work conducting your research project or creative activity project under the supervision of a faculty mentor or assisting a faculty mentor with their research or creative activity project.
+The RCA Assistantship award provides support for the Fall 2024 and Spring 2025 semesters.
+It includes one course tuition waiver per semester and a stipend of $300 per month for 10 hours per week of work conducting your research project or creative activity with the supervision of a faculty mentor or assisting a faculty mentor with their research or creative activity project.
 The award also includes a research budget of up to $250.
-Students are eligible if they are graduate students in good standing in a degree program at Northeastern during the period of the award.
+NOTE: Awards are contingent on available funding.

 Application Process